Interested in a hands-on learning experience for developing LLM applications?

 This mechanism is further classified as user-based and item-based filtering.
 In the user-based approach, recommendations are made based on the user’s preferences that are similar to the preferences of other users.
 In the item-based approach, recommendations are made based on items similar to other items the active user likes.

-Let’s see the below illustration to understand the difference:
+Let’s see the illustration below to understand the difference:

 User-based recommendation system